cisco-ce/roomos.cisco.com/doc/MTR/InterceptingProxy.md

 ## Limitations regarding intercepting proxy and tenant restriction

-Intercepting certain Microsoft domains disrupts the sign-in flow, as detailed in this documentation: https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions.
+Intercepting certain Microsoft domains can disrupt the sign-in flow, as detailed in this documentation: https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions.

 Microsoft TLS interception support focuses on enabling tenant restrictions, intercepting these three domains: `login.microsoftonline.com`, `login.microsoft.com`, and `login.windows.net`.
 If interception occurs on other domains, the disruption to the sign-in flow is minimized to around 10 minutes.